-- An interactive proof for a language L is a sequence of questions and answers between the two parties. - At the end of the interaction, the verifier decides based on the knowledge he acquired in the proof process whether the claim is true or false. - The verifier must be a probabilistic polynomial-time algorithm. - The prover runs an exponential-time algorithm. - If the prover is not more powerful than the verifier, no interaction is needed.
+- An interactive proof for a language L is a sequence of questions and answers between the two parties. - At the end of the interaction, the verifier decides whether the claim is true or false. - The verifier must be a probabilistic polynomial-time algorithm. - The prover runs an exponential-time algorithm.^a - If the prover is not more powerful than the verifier, no interaction is needed!